rmnavr/opriq/README.md

 OPRIQ has 2 distinct modes:
 * `1L2H` — main mode, you can type both with solo-left hand or with both hands
-  > naming `1L2H` is a shorthand for phrase "solo-left-handed OR two-handed".
+  > Naming `1L2H` is a shorthand for phrase "solo-left-handed OR two-handed"
 * `ONLY2H` — auxiliary mode in which one-handed typing features are completely turned off;
-  it is as compatibility feature for games and software that respond bad to 1L2H mode
+  it is a compatibility feature for games and software that respond bad to 1L2H mode

-# MODE 1L2H
+## MODE 1L2H (main mode)

 <p align="center">
 <img src="https://github.com/rmnavr/opriq/blob/main/Docs/1L2H.png?raw=true" alt="MODE 1L2H" />